Unconscionability: Canada

 The doctrine of unconscionability is well-established in Canada, where it has branched from the older and more settled doctrine of undue influence.
-The leading case on unconscionability in Canada is Uber Technologies Inc v Heller, decided in 2020.
+The leading case on unconscionability in Canada is Uber Technologies Inc v Heller (2020).
 As applied in Canada, the doctrine limits the enforceability of "unfair agreements that resulted from an inequality of bargaining power".
 The test for unconscionability applied by Canadian courts is to determine whether there was an inequality of bargaining power between the parties to the contract and, if so, whether this inequality resulted in the contract being an "improvident bargain" for the party with lesser bargaining power.
 The inequality criterion is satisfied where one party is unable to sufficiently protect its interests while negotiating the contract, while the improvidence criterion is satisfied where the contract "unduly advantages the stronger party or unduly disadvantages the more vulnerable".
 Improvidence must be measured with reference to the time of the contract's formation and involves a contextual assessment of "whether the potential for undue advantage or disadvantage created by the inequality of bargaining power has been realised".
 It is particularly relevant in the context of standard form contracts; especially with regard to choice of law, choice of court, or forum selection clauses.
 Where the disadvantaged party understood the improvident terms of the contract, the contract is unconscionable if they were so reliant on the advantaged party that they assented out of perceived necessity; meanwhile, where the disadvantaged party did not understand the improvident terms, "the focus is on whether they have been unduly disadvantaged by the terms they did not understand or appreciate".
 The intended purpose of the doctrine of unconscionability is "the protection of vulnerable persons in transactions with others".